OliEfr/AdblockerGoogleSearch/README.md

 # AdblockerGoogleSearch

+You are free to install this extension manually in your browser (see How to install).
 This extension is not available in chrome web store, as manipulating search results does not comply with googles guidelines.

 **Note on copyright and license:** information will be included shortly in this repo.
 If you need any information now, contact me @olli.dev97@gmail.com